anqitong/LangageDessinVectoriel/README.md

 ## How to use the software:

-Once the project has been retrieve, you can use it to create SVG files.
+Once the project has been retrieved, you can use it to create SVG files.
 In the package src/view, you have a file "Draw.java".
 This is the java class you'll have to use to run the software.

 ### Step 1: